Last Updated:

 A gritty crime drama that includes intense, emotion-filled dialogue, and lots of modern Japanese vocabulary.

-Great for beginners.
-The dubbed version uses clean, accessible language while keeping the visuals familiar.
+Great for beginners, as the dubbed version uses clean, accessible language while keeping the visuals familiar.

 An anime-style reimagining of Star Wars, produced by Japanese studios.
 The Japanese dub is beautifully done, with stylized language use.